 For the MEd in School Counseling program, admissions are made twice a year.
 Applicants are officially accepted into the program for fall semester or spring semester; fall applicants may begin their academic program in the summer term.
 Applicants applying for Summer/Fall term admission should complete their applications by March 1.
-In order for the department to review a candidate's credentials, ALL materials must be received by the Office of Graduate Studies by March 1.
+In order for the department to review a candidate's credentials, ALL materials must be received by the Graduate College by March 1.
 If any materials are not received by this date, the application is incomplete and cannot be reviewed.
 Applicants wishing to start in the Spring semester (January semester start) must have their applications complete and in the department's possession by October 1st.
 Priority will be given to applications received by these deadline dates; applications received after these dates will receive consideration based on available space.

 For the MS in Clinical Mental Health Counseling program, admissions are made once a year.
 Applicants are officially accepted into the program for fall semester (although may begin in the summer).
 Applicants should complete their applications by February 1.
-In order for the department to review a candidate's credentials, ALL materials must be received by the Office of Graduate Studies by February 1.
+In order for the department to review a candidate's credentials, ALL materials must be received by the Graduate College by February 1.
 If any materials are not received by this date, the application is incomplete and cannot be reviewed.